 WebPageTest is the common tool you can use to simulate a visit to your website.
 From the result, you will know how your website performs in front of the visitors’ eyes.

 If you want to improve your website experience, one of the solutions is to host your website on a secure and reliable web host to prevent downtime and ensure faster loading.
+But, you need to understand what is web hosting first.
 Once you choose the right web host, you can measure your website’s performance and take action to improve your page load speed.
 Some of the ways that you can improve your page speed include:

 - Check your web hosting plan: If the time to first byte (TTFB) is an issue, this could be an issue with your web host.